wavemaker/docs/learn/on-premise/wme-upgrade-setup.md

 ---
 ---

-This document provides the instructions install a patch to upgrade the current WaveMaker Enterprise version for enhancing fetures or optimizing the performance of the installed WME.
+This document provides the instructions install a patch to upgrade the current WaveMaker Enterprise version for enhancing features or optimizing the performance of the installed WME.

 The following table is the compatibility matrix for upgrading the WME: